EU Safe Harbor for Protection of Personal Data Received from the EU Under Fire

 The underlying European Commission’s Directive on Data Protection went into effect in October 1998, and prohibits the transfer of personal data to non-EU countries that do not meet the EU “adequacy” standard for privacy protection.
 EU legislation requires registration of databases with independent government data protection agencies within the EU, and in some instances prior approval before personal data processing may begin.

 The Safe Harbor had allowed US companies that stored personal data of citizens of the EU to satisfy the EU “adequacy” cost effectively.
 Among other benefits afforded by the Safe Harbor, were that claims relating to data gathering and storage asserted by EU citizens against US organizations would be heard, with limited exceptions, in the United States.

-If your business has been relying upon the Safe Harbor, please contact your Chiesa Shahinian & Giantomasi PC attorney or the authors listed below to discuss your options and the requirements of the EU member nations.
+If your business has been relying upon the Safe Harbor, please contact your Chiesa Shahinian & Giantomasi PC attorney to discuss your options and the requirements of the EU member nations.